mtdvio/every-programmer-should-know/README.md

 # Every Programmer Should Know :thinking:
 A collection of (mostly) technical things every software developer should know.

+:point_up: *These are resources I can recommend to every programmer regardless of their skill level or tech stack*

 Highly opinionated :bomb:.
 Not backed by science.
 Comes in no particular order :recycle:

-U like it?
-Share with a friendly developer!
+U like it? :star: it and [share](https://twitter.com/mr_mig_by/status/900735231552098306) with a friendly developer!
 U don't like it?
 [Watch the doggo](https://twitter.com/RespectfulMemes/status/900147758845308930) :dog:

 *P.S.
 You [don't need to know](https://xkcd.com/1050/) all of that by heart to be a programmer.